 Also, licensed practitioners are conventionally taught under the same reductionist paradigm as medical doctors.
 They tend to look at your body as a finite set of mechanical processes rather than an infinitely complex, integrated, living system.
 Unfortunately, this means I come to some different conclusions on health, so it is important that I provide an explanation for this.

 My methods are not restricted to only evidenced-based conclusions that are the gold-standard of all major medical practice in the U.S. and most places in the world.
 Dependence on reductive empiricism for the truth results in out-of-the-box ideas being viewed as fiction until the scientific method validates it.
 It's a "guilty until proven innocent" kind of attitude that I enthusiastically protest.
 I am in the camp that uses both science and refined, conscious discernment.
 This includes things like meditation, psychedelics, yoga, and other useful mindfulness practices to improve both the practitioner and the client's subjective reasoning.
 The knowledge is already inside you, just have to learn how to unlock it.

 2016-2018: Masters of Health Science in Integrative Medicine at The George Washington University

 Coursework included self-care, nutritional metabolism, epidemiology, metabolic networks, genomics, clinical research, ethics, and practical application

-2007-2010: Bachelors of Science in Mathematics, Minor in Physics at The Maharishi University of Management
+2007-2010: Bachelors of Science in Mathematics, Minor in Physics at The Maharishi International University